FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/availabilityzone.md

 ## Description

-Availability zones are physically separated and isolated areas within a region which provide high availability and fault tolerance.
+Physically separated and isolated areas within a region which provide high availability and fault tolerance.

 ## Content constraints